irysan/irysan-tech-tests/python-ts-data/README.md

 Depending on your API's functionality, you might opt for either format to handle air quality data efficiently.

 ## Data Preparation:
-To assist with converting the dataset into a format suitable for your API, you could convert netCDF/GeoTIFF file to JSON format.
+To assist with the dataset you could convert netCDF/GeoTIFF file to a format suitable for your API.

 ## Task Overview:
 You are required to build a RESTful API that: